betcode-org/flumine/docs/quickstart.md

 !!! tip
     Multiple strategies and markets can be passed, flumine will pass the MarketBooks to the correct strategy via its subscription.

+Backtesting uses the `SimulatedExecution` execution class and tries to accurately simulate matching with the following:

+- Place/Cancel/Replace latency delay added
+- BetDelay added based on market
+- Queue positioning based on liquidity available

+Limitations:

+- Queue cancellations
+- Double counting of liquidity